FelipeMarchiC/Python-Exercises/README.md

 # Python-Exercises
 My works and studies on Python.
+Mostly solved exercises and problems.